How to use phalcon-devtools to accelerate Phalcon development

 --namespace=s Set the namespace for the model you create

---doc Create with comments in PHPDoc format
+--doc Created with PHPDoc-style comments

 --validations Define possible domain validation according to conventions